How to make a vegan and dairy-free Oat Milk Latte spiced with cinnamon and warming winter spices.

 Want More Dairy-Free Drink Recipes?

-Here are a few of my other favorites:
+Here are a few more recipes to try.

 - Strawberry Oat Milk